 One of the authoritarian’s most powerful tools is the capacity to commit repression, and effective movements learn how to reduce the impact of repression while increasing its costs.
 One way they do so is through accurate risk assessment and tactical choice because not all tactics risk repression equally.
 While centralized actions such as mass demonstrations are likely to face repression, decentralized tactics such as consumer boycotts, stay-at-home strikes, sick-ins from school, or anonymous display of small symbols in public places are much more challenging for a regime to repress.
 This is so because the participants in some tactics (i.e. consumer boycotts) are not obvious (you cannot tell by looking at someone whether they are boycotting a product or not) or because the perpetrators are diffuse and have deniability (i.e. a stay-at-home strike requires police to make home visits to every worker and participants in a sick-in can claim that they really are sick that day).

 In 1983 in Chile, political dissidents opposed to the dictatorship of Augusto Pinochet had to find a way to circumvent his repression.
 A decade of mass arrests, executions, torture, and disappearances meant that people were terrified to organize or mobilize together.
 In April, copper miners called for a strike outside of Santiago, but Pinochet threatened bloodshed by sending his military to surround the mines before the strike was supposed to begin.
 In the face of such repression, labor leaders called off the strike and called instead for a national day of protest, in which anyone protesting the regime would work slowly, walk slowly, drive slowly, and at 8:00pm bang pots and pans.
 There was unprecedented and widespread participation in these actions, and this led to monthly calls for protests.
 This was the first major step in breaking through the layer of fear and atomization that was the cornerstone of Pinochet’s rule.
-The actions had an acceptable level of low risk for participants and were also irrespressible—Pinochet’s security forces had no answer for such wide-scale decentralized tactics.
+The actions had an acceptable level of low risk for participants and were also irrepressible—Pinochet’s security forces had no answer for such wide-scale decentralized tactics.

 Other aspects of reducing the impact of repression, or increasing its costs and the probability of backfire, involve articulating certain grievances in apolitical terms (demonstrators calling for clean water and safe neighborhoods, as opposed to the fall of a regime), building clear lines of leadership succession, and bridging social distance between a movement’s participants and domestic and international groups, so that repression against the movement is more likely to backfire.
 For example, when the Egyptian blogger Khaled Said was pulled out of an internet café in 2010 and beaten to death by security forces for exposing corruption, the dissident Facebook group “We are All Khaled Said” countered the Egyptian government’s attempts to try to devalue Said’s life.
 Through their presence, they made it clear that Said had much in common with everyday Egyptians, thus causing the repression to backfire.